kgeleta/MyThesis/README.md

 ## Building

+This steps are required only when changes in C# project were made.
+Otherwise go to Usage section

 ### Requirements:
 - PowerShell 5.1 or later (for Linux users: [PowerShell Core 6.0](https://docs.microsoft.com/en-gb/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6))
 - dotnet 2.2 or later